delmymm/The-Daily-Grind/README.md

 - Delmy Melendez
 - Stephanie Soules

+Description:
-This application will serve as a database for coffee/tea aficionados.
+This application will serve as a database and bulletin board for coffee/tea aficionados who want to expand their horizons past Starbucks and other major chains and support their local small business owners and communities.